deic-dk/kubernetes_backend/README.md

 - kubernetes.io/ingress-nginx ingress controller is installed in the cluster and accessible at a public domain name
 - there is a secret in the sciencedata namespace with a wildcard tls certificate ({data: {tls.crt, tls.key}}) for "*.ingressDomain" for the config value ingressDomain, where podName.ingressDomain is the full domain name that will route to each pod.
 Wildcard tls certificates can be automatically generated and renewed with cert-manager if you can allow it to add DNS TXT records by API.
 - pod manifests that have a container which mounts a volume called "sciencedata" will be modified to point to the user's storage PVC.
-If there are other volumes specified, such as read-only software for jupyter, those need to exist already in the sciencedata namespace.
+If there are other volumes specified, such as read-only software for jupyter, those need to exist already in the sciencedata and sciencedata-dev namespaces.
 - if you want to support pod manifests that pull images from a private docker registry, they should be written with spec.containers[].image: LOCALREGISTRY/imageName.
 Then the configuration value for localRegistryURL will replace LOCALREGISTRY in the image string.
 If the docker registry requires credentials, then a secret with those credentials needs to be present in the sciencedata namespace with the name equal to the localRegistrySecret config value.

+### Steps to deploy, given the above
+- Build the docker image.
+In the project directory `docker build -t dockerregistry.sciencedata.dk/user_pods_backend .`
+- Push the image `docker push dockerregistry.sciencedata.dk/user_pods_backend`
+- In the control plane of the kubernetes cluster, apply a manifest like the example in manifests/deploy_user_pods_backend.yaml which creates the pod, ingress, and service.

 ## Testing